-Each friend ponders that question and one by one each vaguely recall having seen something on Instagram a few weeks back about how Rival School had beaten their school by a significant margin.
+Each friend ponders that question, and one by one, each vaguely recalls having seen something on Instagram a few weeks back about how Rival School had beaten their school by a significant margin.

 Our student says what they think should be obvious, “I don’t want to go spend my night watching the team lose at something, that’s boring.”

-Now if this was UNB hockey, or Carleton basketball then the students would not have to worry about watching a loss because I don’t believe that is possible.
-For any other school though, the beauty of it is there is so much parity to U SPORTS that for the most part, it is impossible to predict what could happen night in and night out.
+If this were UNB hockey or Carleton basketball, the students would not have to worry about watching a loss because I don’t believe that is possible.
+For any other school, though, the beauty of it is there is so much parity to U SPORTS that for the most part, it is impossible to predict what could happen night in and night out.

-Just this past year the Western Mustangs finished in 8th in OUA West Hockey with a below .500 record before storming through the playoffs all the way to a berth in the U SPORTS National Championships.
-Predicting what can happen in U SPORTS outside of a few dynasties is truly next to impossible.
+Just this past year, the Western Mustangs finished in 8th in OUA West Hockey with a below .500 record before storming through the playoffs to a berth in the U SPORTS National Championships.
+Predicting what can happen in U SPORTS outside of a few dynasties is indeed next to impossible.

 If it’s on TV, it’s easier to watch from home with a group of friends.

-So the friends think about it and decide that even though their team might lose they still want to go.
-They had just talked about in stats class that day that unless the probability is 0 then nothing is impossible, so who knows?
+So the friends think about it and decide that even though their team might lose, they still want to go.
+They had just talked about in stats class that day that nothing is impossible unless the probability is 0, so who knows?
 Maybe something crazy could happen?

-Our student is still not game, and tries a new tactic saying “You know I’m kind of worn out, if all we want to do is hang out and drink then why don’t we watch it on TV?”
+Our student is still not game and tries a new tactic saying, “You know I’m a little worn out; if all we want to do is hang out, then why don’t we watch it on TV?”

-If you want to figure out how to log into those services, connect your device to a TV and ensure your internet is good enough to stream a game with your friends then by all means, at the same time though would I be wrong in saying it would probably be easier for you to get out of your dorm and walk to the stadium/arena for the game in person?
+If you want to figure out how to log into those services, connect your device to a TV and ensure your internet is good enough to stream a game with your friends, then by all means.
+Simultaneously, would I be wrong in saying it would probably be easier for you to get out of your dorm and walk to the stadium/arena for the game in person?